tringi/x32-abi-windows/README.md

 The program checks if its executable was built with **IMAGE_FILE_LARGE_ADDRESS_AWARE** flag. **Iff** the executable is **64-bit** and the flag was intentionally **cleared** (restricting the address space of the process to lowest 2 GBs (lower 31 bits)), then runs the test with **long** type (even on 64-bit Windows **long** type is 32-bit) acting as storage for the pointer (I call it **short_ptr**).
 Otherwise it runs the same test with native pointer size.

 In [/results/6-9-64M](https://github.com/tringi/x32-abi-windows/tree/master/results/6-9-64M) you'll find prebuilt test programs, where every node of the tree carries 6 pointers to next nodes (some left intentionally NULL).
-A tree of 9 levels is generated, totaling 19754205 nodes, and then walked through 67108864 times.
+A tree of 9 levels is generated and then walked through 67108864 times.

+## Changes since first release

+* replaced **std::rand** with **std::mt19937** and **std::uniform_int_distribution** to get better random distribution
+* nodes are preallocated and random-shuffled before inserted into tree to break potential allocation locality; this has caused the results to change, for worse, in all cases, but the least for x86-64X32

+** I'm still working on other ways to make the test conclusive **

 ## Results (6-9-64M)